 Using a Wide Margin Scripture Journal

 When I first saw the idea of a wide margin scripture journal, I thought it was a clever idea.
 Having my notes on the side of the scripture verses appeals to me.
-After creating my own and using it for a while, I have found it helpful in my personal scripture studies.
+After creating my own journal and using it for a while, I have found it helpful in my personal scripture studies.

 3 ways a wide margin scripture journal has helped me in my scripture studies: